aleszuin/docs/raspberrypigateway.md

 ## 4) Plug in the RFM12Pi Expansion module

-PLug the RFM12Pi hardware expansion module onto the Pi's GPIO pins taking care to align up pin 1.
+PLug the RFM12Pi hardware expansion module onto the Pi's GPIO pins taking care to align up pin 1, the RFM12Pi should be connected to the GPIO pins connector closest to the edge of the pi.

-Its best to plug in the RFM12Pi before you power up the Pi, as the Pi sends configuration settings to the RFM12Pi on bootup.
+It's best to plug in the RFM12Pi before you power up the Pi, as the Pi sends configuration settings to the RFM12Pi on bootup.

 ## 5) Power it up!